The anomaly that was not meant IIB: Introduction

 where in our case $\mathcal{A}$ depends on the $\eta$-invariants for the gravitini and dilatini, as well as a slight extension of the anomaly theory of the chiral 4-form of type IIB supergravity developed in \cite{Monnier:2011mv,Monnier:2011rk,Monnier:2013kna,Hsieh:2020jpj}.
-Specifically, the anomaly theory relies on the existence of a canonical choice for the quadratic refinement of the pairing in differential cohomology, a feature which has only been shown to exist for Spin manifolds without a duality bundle turned on; in this paper, we assume that such a canonical choice exists for general $\text{Spin-}\GL^{+}(2,\mathbb{Z})$ manifolds.
+Specifically, the anomaly theory relies on the existence of a canonical choice for the quadratic refinement of the pairing in differential cohomology (or, more generally, the relevant differential cohomology theory for IIB RR fields, which is differential K-theory if duality backgrounds are ignored), a feature which has only been shown to exist for Spin manifolds without a duality bundle turned on; in this paper, we assume that such a canonical choice exists for general $\text{Spin-}\GL^{+}(2,\mathbb{Z})$ manifolds.
 This can be motivated by M-/F-duality, since on the M-theory side we do not need to specify a quadratic refinement as additional data.
 With this assumption, the cobordism classification of invertible topological quantum field theories (tQFTs) \cite{FH16,Yonekura:2018ufj} implies that the partition function above is a bordism invariant of the group $\Omega_{11}^{\text{Spin-}\GL^{+}(2,\mathbb{Z})}$, which we computed explicitly to be

 The details of this computation, which is based on the Adams and Atiyah-Hirzebruch spectral sequences, will be presented in a forthcoming publication \cite{Upcoming}.

 To compute anomalies, we just need to evaluate the partition function of the anomaly theory on representatives of the generators of the bordism group above.
 We explicitly do this and, rather surprisingly, we find that the answer to the question in the box above is ``Yes'': Type IIB supergravity, in the form in which it is written in textbooks today, has a duality anomaly, and hence cannot be the low-energy limit of a theory where the duality symmetry is truly present, like type IIB string theory or F-theory.